magnomgp/magnomgp.github.io/_posts/2023-08-05-from-implementation-to-audit-navigating-SOX-compliance.md

 Out of the box, it offers you 200+ unique security roles that cover a variety of business processes.
 Think Accounting Manager, Accounting Supervisor, Accounts Payable Manager, Accounts Payable Clerk, and many more.

+Microsoft recognizes the importance of adapting these security roles to individual needs.
+Therefore, creating new security roles is entirely possible.

+### Reports and inquiries

 ![](/images/from-implementation-to-audit-navigating-SOX-compliance/user-role-assignments.png)
 _The User role assignments report generates a view of the current user role assignments in your system_